 (2) If a prisoner is confined in any other lock-up, the Commissioner of Police is responsible for the management and routine of the prisoner while the prisoner is confined in the lock-up.

-[Regulation 85 inserted in Gazette 12 Apr 2001 p.
+[Regulation 85 inserted: Gazette 12 Apr 2001 p.
 2101.]

 85A.
 Identification system for persons entering specified prisons